-8.3.4. daily_checkpoint.sh
+8.3.4. daily\checkpoint.sh

-This script is configured to run six days a week using crontab.
+The /p4/common/bin/daily\checkpoint.sh script configured by default to run six days a week using crontab.
 The script:

-- truncates the journal - replays it into the offline_db directory - creates a new checkpoint from the resulting database files - recreates the offline_db databsae from the new checkpoint.
+- truncates the journal - replays it into the offline\db directory - creates a new checkpoint from the resulting database files - recreates the offline\db databsae from the new checkpoint.

-This procedure rebalances and compresses the database files in the offline_db directory.
-These are rotated into the live (root) databse, by the script Section 8.3.10, "refresh_P4ROOT_from_offline_db.sh"
+This procedure rebalances and compresses the database files in the offline\db directory.

+These can be rotated into the live (root) databse, by the script Section 8.3.10, "refresh\P4ROOT\from\offline\db.sh"